daviaraujocc/rag-docs/README.md

 For deploying on Kubernetes:
 - Refer to the [Kubernetes Deployment Guide](charts/rag-docs/README.md) using Helm for detailed instructions.
 - Customize your deployment using the values provided in the helm directory.

+###  🚧 Monitoring - WIP 🚧

+Monitoring with prometheus and grafana soon.

 ### Environment Variables